Chesapeake Bay: The Sailing Capital of the East

 Key Maryland Boating Facts

-• Registration Required: All motorized boats must be titled and registered with the Maryland Department of Natural Resources (DNR)
+• Registration Required: All motorized boats and documented vessels using Maryland waters must be registered with the Department of Natural Resources (DNR)

-• Title Required: All boats must be titled through the MD DNR; lenders are listed as lienholder on financed boats
+• Title Required: All powered vessels must be titled through DNR.
+Lenders appear as lienholder on the title

 Maryland Boat Loan Rates by Credit Score